Late Breaking Abstracts

 - To avoid repetition, it is WMS policy not to select late breaking abstracts from industry sponsors who also have a symposium on the same topic.

-- The programme committee will reach a decision by the beginning of September.
+- The programme committee will reach a decision by 27th August.
 The submitters of accepted abstracts will be notified by email soon afterwards.

-- Accepted abstracts, once notified will need to upload their e-poster or book a recording session for an oral presentation with the technical team.
-Date will be confirmed here.
+- Accepted abstracts, once notified will need to upload their e-poster and optional audio file by 8th September 2021 or book and complete a recording session for an oral presentation with the technical team by 3rd September 2021.
+If you cannot meet these deadline please don't submit a late breaking abstract.
 Please also see Poster presentation information and Oral presentation information

 - Accepted Late Breaking Abstracts will be displayed in an unindexed format as one long PDF file on the Neuromuscular Disorders Journal website in time for the WMS 2021 Virtual Congress.